Art Terms and Definitions — A

 Art Cards, Editions, and Originals (ACEO) Cards

 ACEOs are tiny handmade original paintings measuring 2.5 in x 3.5 in, the size of a sports trading card.
 They are created to sell on eBay and other venues and are highly collectible.
-For more info.
+Also see, “artist trading cards” for additional information.

 Art Deco